October 25, 2024

 Introducing Dr. Ellie Radue!

-Today we are saying goodbye to four long-term members of our group!
+Today we are saying goodbye to four long-term members of

 Both Haley Bauser(left) and Ashna